composer/composer/doc/06-config.md

 ## github-protocols

-Defaults to `["git", "https", "ssh"]`.
+Defaults to `["https", "ssh", "git"]`.
 A list of protocols to use when cloning from github.com, in priority order.
-You can reconfigure it to for example prioritize the https protocol if you are behind a proxy or have somehow bad performances with the git protocol.
+By default `git` is present but only if [secure-http](#secure-http) is disabled, as the git protocol is not encrypted.
+If you want your origin remote push URLs to be using https and not ssh (`git@github.com:...`), then set the protocol list to be only `["https"]` and Composer will stop overwriting the push URL to an ssh URL.

 ## github-oauth